DavidD1104/Mechatronics-proyect-with-Computer-Vision-and-MQTT/README.md

 - Detected part type transmission
 - Command reception from the web interface

 **MQTT Explorer** was used during development to monitor and debug message traffic.
+The broker used was broker.hivemq.com with port 1883

 ### MQTT Topic Structure